I LOVE fall. If only it weren’t so fleeting! Today we’ll extend fall beauty indoors with this sweet and easy DIY Paper Leaf Garland for Fall.

 Below are a few of the options that I found on Amazon.

 Click photos or links to compare products.
-Affiliate links in blue.
+Affiliate links are in color.

 Choosing your Garland Design – Paper, Colors, and Templates

 1 Gather all of your supplies.
 Determine the size and style of your garland.
-You will also need to decide if you will cut your leaves out with a scissor or use a cutting machine, such as Cricut or Silhouette.
+You will also need to decide if you will cut your leaves out with scissors or use a cutting machine, such as Cricut or Silhouette.

-Draw your own design on paper, on a computer, OR subscribe to get access to download my leaf outlines, HERE.
+Draw your own design on paper, on a computer, OR subscribe to get access to download my leaf outlines.
+(Or sign in if you are already subscribed).
 The digital download includes several leaf shapes.
 Your choice to mix and match!

-TIP If you are working with groups or kids, make a cardboard version of your leaf templates to makes it easy to trace.
+TIP If you are working with groups or kids, make a cardboard version of your leaf templates to make it easy to trace.

 Choose coordinated papers.
 It can be helpful to lay the papers out across a table or the floor to decide on the order.
 Adjust the placement of the colors, textures, and shapes if necessary, so the garland is balanced.

-2 Using your leaf outlines as a guide, trace around the edges, or simply cut around your pattern.
 Cut out your leaves with scissors.
-If using a cutting machine, download the SVG files and cut your leaves according to your machine instructions.
+If using a cutting machine, download the SVG files and cut your leaves according to your machine’s instructions.